etrifonova/Irregular-Verbs-App-2.0/README.md

 Current plans for app upgrade:
+- move the verbs array to a separate js file;
+- figure out why the new version doesn't work

+Modifications implemented:
 - expand the list of verbs (completed on March 7);
 - add past participles  (completed on March 7);
 - add automatic generation of infinitives in case of correct answers;